Skip to main navigation Skip to content Skip to footer

 Influenza (Flu Virus Type A and B)

-According to the CDC, the onset of flu symptoms is usually much faster and more intense than cold symptoms, and typically accompanied by a fever.
+According to the CDC, the onset of flu symptoms is usually much faster and more intense than cold symptoms, and they are often accompanied by a fever.
 The flu can also have very serious associated complications.

 Person-to-person by way of large respiratory droplets and direct contact with their respiratory secretions.
 Also, touching the eyes, nose or mouth after contact with contaminated surfaces.